 Question: I thought a work is copyright protected the moment it’s written?
-And if so, doesn’t this make a work for hire contract moot?
+And if so, doesn’t this make a ghostwriter for hire contract moot?

 Answer: That grocery list you wrote this morning is effectively copyrighted the moment it eked out of your pen.
 After all, it did sound a bit haiku-like, didn’t it?
+What about your Grandfather’s Lasagna recipe?
 The U.S. Copyright Act uses the term “author” when referring to any creator: writers, composers, filmmakers, architects, computer programmers – anyone who creates an “original work of authorship” earns copyright the moment it’s in a tangible form.

-When it comes to “work for hire” contracts, the “author,” and thereby the owner of the copyright the moment the work is created, is owned by the Client who commissioned said work.
-By default, the work for hire agreement strips the writer of all rights, with the work’s copyright bestowed upon the Client.
-When signing the work for hire agreement, make peace with the fact that you are a hired gun, effectively renting out your writing ability to the Client.
+When it comes to ghostwriter work for hire contracts, the “author,” and thereby the owner of the copyright the moment the work is created, is owned by the Client who commissioned said work.
+By default, the ghostwriter for hire agreement strips the writer of all rights, with the work’s copyright bestowed upon the Client.
+When signing the ghostwriter contract, or “work for hire” agreement, make peace with the fact that you are a hired gun, effectively renting out your writing ability to the Client.
 If you resolve from the beginning that the project is not your passion project, but your client’s passion project, you’ll get along much easier.

-Question: If I sign a “work for hire” contract, do I have any rights over the work?
+Question: If I sign a ghostwriter for hire contract, do I have any rights over the work?

-Question: Does this mean I should bare my teeth at all “work for hire” contracts?
+Question: Does this mean I should bare my teeth at all ghostwriter for hire contracts?

 Answer: Of course not.
-If you don’t foresee yourself wanting to create derivative works based on the project’s characters, then there is no reason to fear the “work for hire” agreement.
+If you don’t foresee yourself wanting to create derivative works based on the project’s characters, then there is no reason to fear the ghostwriter for hire agreement.
 As a freelance writer, you undoubtedly work on a number of projects that do not tempt you to hold a copyright.
 Such projects include: press releases, instruction manuals, marketing copy, etc.

 However, you may be hired to ghostwrite a novel, short story, video game, or screenplay.
 These creative writing endeavors will likely take away a tiny piece of your soul.
 But as a writer, you have a lot of soul, right?
-Think carefully before signing a work for hire agreement when it comes to these creative works.
-Having said that, I’ve signed dozens of “work made for hire” contracts on creative work, often negotiating a higher rate to make the sacrifice of relinquishing all rights worth it to me.
+Think carefully before signing a ghostwriter for hire contract when it comes to these creative works.
+Having said that, I’ve signed dozens of ghostwriter for hire contracts on creative work, often negotiating a higher rate to make the sacrifice of relinquishing all rights worth it to me.
 For projects where I retain a portion of the copyright (often with a screenwriter for hire contract, wherein ownership of the screenplay is mutually shared), I usually charge less.

-Question: What is a “work for hire” anyway?
+Question: What is a ghostwriter for hire contract anyway?